BoardwalkLord/BoardwalkLord.github.io/_posts/2026-07-04-tryhackme-offensive-security-intro.md

 That unlinked directory turned out to be an internal bank-transfer page — a form that could move money between accounts, sitting there with no login and no access control in front of it.
 Because I could reach it directly by URL, I could just use it.

-> I'm deliberately not printing the exact path here — the learning point is the *technique* (brute-forcing reveals unlinked pages), not the specific answer to this room.
+> I'm not printing the exact path here — the learning point is the technique (brute-forcing reveals unlinked pages), not the specific answer to this room.
 Anyone doing the room will find it in seconds with the scan above.
 {: .prompt-tip }

 The "attack" was simply: open the page the scan revealed, fill in the transfer form, submit.
 No exploit code, no clever trick — the vulnerability was entirely that a sensitive page was left unprotected on the assumption that being unlinked made it safe.

 ## Lessons Learned

 - **New to me:** Gobuster, and the whole idea of directory brute-forcing.
-I hadn't realised how much of "hacking" at this level is just *enumeration* — methodically discovering what's there — rather than dramatic exploits.
+I hadn't realised how much of "hacking" at this level is just enumeration — methodically discovering what's there — rather than dramatic exploits.
 - **The core concept that stuck:** "security through obscurity" is not security.
 Hiding a page (not linking to it) does nothing if the page itself has no authentication.
-Reachability equals usability for an attacker.
+If an attacker can reach it, they can use it.
 - **Where I got tripped up:** I first pointed Gobuster at the wrong URL/port and got nothing but errors — a good reminder to confirm the target is actually up and I'm hitting the right address before assuming the tool is misbehaving.
 - **Do differently / revisit:** I want to understand HTTP status codes properly (200 vs 301 vs 403 vs 404), because reading them is what tells you a "hidden" page exists.
 That's clearly foundational and I'll come back to it.